Patra2020/WiDS-TextStyleTransfer-and-Natural-Language-Processing-with-Deep-Learning/README.md

 For part 2 you can take help of this Medium Article by Shubham Shrivastava:
 [https://medium.com/@towardsautonomy/word2vec-part5-80bcccfefe44]

+A minor hiccup wrt part 2 : I could not pass the test cases for the part of Skipgram implmentation with negative sampling.
+I have not changed the test cases yet, but if we all face the same issue then we can confirm that the test cases are not correct.
+I'll try it out again.
+But once you do it, let me know if you were able to pass those test cases.

 The lectures, slides and assignments have been referenced from [CS224N: Natural Language Processing with Deep Learning